microsoft/ignite-learning-paths-training-apps/apps50/demo-scripts/deployment.md

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.svg)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fneilpeterson%2Ftailwind-reference-deployment%2Fmaster%2Fdeployment-artifacts-aks%2Fazuredeploy.json)

 This deployment will take around 20 minutes, one of the first items to be deployed into the resource group that you selected is a container instance named `bootstrap-container`.
+Navigate to the `bootstap-container` instance in the Azure portal.
+From the left option panel, under "Settings", click on **Containers**.
+You will know the deployment is done when the **State** will be **Terminated**

-Navigate to the `bootstap-container` instance in the Azure portal and select "Settings" => "Containers" => "Logs" and scroll down to the bottom of the log output.
+Once the deployment is completed, click the tab "Logs" (in the middle of the screen) and scroll down to the bottom of the log output.
 Here you can obtain the values for  `AKS_RESOURCE_GROUP` and `AKS_BACKEND_ENDPOINT`, please store these values in your variables.txt file so that they can be retrieved later.

 ![](../assets/bootstrapcontainer.png)